CheeLoong/CheeLoong.github.io/_pages/contact.md

 author_profile: true
 ---

-Feel free to ask me out on a date / discuss career opporunities by sending an email to [cheeloonglian@gmail.com](mailto:cheeloonglian@gmail.com)
+Feel free to ask me out on a date / discuss career opportunities by sending an email to [cheeloonglian@gmail.com](mailto:cheeloonglian@gmail.com) either directly or using the contact form below.

 I will get back to you as soon as possible! :)